 3. Protect the infants or kids from cold

 You must keep your kids or infants protected from the cold conditions by a sufficient amount of warm or woolen clothes.
 Make sure you carry inner thermals for them along with other required clothing for a Ladakh trip.

 The kids or infants* must be protected from the cold by enough warm clothes because many of them tend to catch a cold easily.
-If they catch even minor cold then you can (REPEAT you can) find yourself in a difficulty to find a proper cure and care for him/her at remote villages of Ladakh.
+If they catch even minor cold, then you can (REPEAT you can) find yourself in a difficult to find a proper cure and care for him/her in remote villages of Ladakh.

 One of the common dangers in Leh Ladakh is its remoteness and lack of accessibility to the proper medical care, we people are used to in our day to day lives.
 Hence, it is always best to protect babies or kids from the cold by getting them dressed in extra warm or woolen clothes.